 The 33 hectare Sauternes vineyard of Chateau Rabaud Promis is planted to 80% Semillon, 18% Sauvignon Blanc and 2% Muscadelle.
 On average the vines are close to 40 years of age.
 The vineyard, located close to the chateau is planted to a vine density of 6,666 vines per hectare.
 The terroir is mostly gravel with clay soil on a sloping, gravel hillside.

-There are so many rocks and stones in the vineyard here in a few of their parcels, that t can remind of you of the terroir you find in some Chateauneuf du Pape vineyards!
+There are so many rocks and stones in the vineyard here in a few of their parcels, that it can remind you of the terroir you find in some Chateauneuf du Pape vineyards!

 To produce the wine of Chateau Rabaud Promis, after pneumatic pressing, the wine is vinified in a combination of stainless steel and French oak barrels.
 The wine is aged in 30% new, French oak barrels for an average of 12 to 14 months before bottling.